-Following on from our recent post: What is the Best Type of Gold to Buy For Trading in a Currency Collapse?, we have a new but related question.
+Following on from another post: What is the Best Type of Gold to Buy For Trading in a Currency Collapse?, we have a somewhat related question.
 Why would you buy gold or silver coins over other potentially more useful or tradable everyday items?
 The full question was:

 “Considering the variety of things that might become tradable in the event of a breakdown of society, I wonder what might be the advantage of gold or silver coins over other tradable items such as tools, water or bottles of wine (for example), since the average person could not be expected to have all the technology required to authenticate the purity of materials claimed to be silver or gold but might easily recognise basic tools, clean water or wine?”

-Our first thought is something that was published in the post: What Good is a Bar of Gold When the Shelves Are Empty?
+Our first thought is something that we first wrote about back in 2013: What Good is a Bar of Gold When the Shelves Are Empty?

 That is that “…you should have all other vital supplies – food, water etc – before you even start thinking of buying silver… As the Christchurch [and Kaikoura] earthquakes prove it pays to be ready with emergency food, water, clothing and shelter for natural disasters as well as government made ones.”